TIFF Picture Palace

 — Nathan Flint (Source)

-Ouroboros, August 25 – September 23, 2018 was a group show of site-responsive installations situated in Toronto’s stunning Byzantine Revival St. Anne’s Anglican Church, the home of Group of Seven murals and with a long, history of dynamic creative partnerships.
-I’ve shared this exhibition with 4 other wonderful artists, and we hosted an evening of song from the Darbazi Choir and members of Bruce Peninsula.
+Ouroboros, September 22 – October 14, 2018, was a group show of site-responsive installations situated in Toronto’s stunning Byzantine Revival St. Anne’s Anglican Church, the home of Group of Seven murals and with a long, history of dynamic creative partnerships.
+I shared this exhibition with 4 other wonderful artists, and on Sept.
+29 we hosted an evening of song from the Darbazi Choir and Turkwaz.

 Thank you to everyone that came out to see the exhibition, attended the Darbazi Choir concert, and took in the final Artists’ Talk.